td-org-uit-no/UiTHack19/README.md

 - [X] Noob6

 ###### Misc
-- [ ] Have a flag "hidden" on the tdctl site?
-And mabye on the IFI Discord?
 - [ ] Reactivate GLADoS to hand out a flag
 - [X] Up a flag to discord uithack server and td.uit instagram
         - Post picture in instagram